marcelomijas/econometrics-cheatsheet/README.md

 $$= 1 - \frac{n - 1}{n - K} \cdot (1 - R^2)$$

-### Where is the non matrix version of the standard error of the $\hat{\beta}$ 's?
+### Where is the nonmatrix version of the standard error of the $\hat{\beta}$ 's?

-For space reasons, the version included in the cheatsheet is the matricial one.
-It is perfectly valid and equal to the non matrix version.
+For space reasons, the version included in the cheatsheet is the matrix one.
+It is perfectly valid and equal to the nonmatrix version.

-The non matrix version:
+The nonmatrix version:

 $$\mathrm{se}(\hat{\beta}_j)=\sqrt{\frac{\hat{\sigma}^2_u}{\mathrm{SST}_j \cdot (1-R^2_j)}} \quad , \quad j=1,...,k$$